 A few common scams to look out for in Mexico include:

 - Fake police scam- Someone approaches claiming to be a police officer.
 They inform you that you broke the law and offer to settle the matter right there and then in cash.
 You know this is a scam if you haven’t done anything wrong.
-The best thing to do is to play dumb until they give up.
+The best thing to do is to play dumb and pretend you don’t speak any Spanish.
+They may give up.
 Alternatively, you can insist on going to the nearest police station if you know where it is.
-If the scammer gets aggressive, it may be best to offer them some cash.
-It’s not worth risking your life over $20.
+If the criminal becomes aggressive, you may have to pay.

-- General overcharging- People try to overcharge you for everything.
+- General overcharging- People try to overcharge you.
 This can happen in taxis, restaurants, hotels, and markets.
+Street vendors are also notorious for this.
 The only thing you can do is to know what things cost and negotiate hard.
 If someone is blatantly ripping you off, take your business elsewhere.
+Sometimes expats pay more.

 - Taxi scams- If you don’t negotiate the fare before accepting the ride, the driver charges you more than the going rate.
 If you’re lucky, they charge you 20% more.
 If they’re predatory, they could demand 10X the going fare.
 You must negotiate a fare before entering the cab or just use Uber.
 You can also insist that the driver use the meter if the cab is equipped with one.

-- Fast talkers- These are usually guys who have been deported from the US for committing crimes.
+- Fast talkers, con men, and hustlers- These are usually guys who have been deported from the U.S. for committing crimes.
 They speak excellent English and use this skill to run a number of scams.
 They begin by approaching you acting like a friend.
 Sooner or later, they’ll try to get money from you.
 They may tell a sob story and beg for money.
 Maybe they offer to show you a nice restaurant where they get a commission.
+They might try to sell you something.
 If someone approaches you on the street speaking English and acting friendly, just walk away.

 For more scams, check out my article: 25 Common Travel Scams, How They Work, and How to Avoid Them.